NarayanMahadevan/MakeTechEz/GetOnToC++/README.md

 #####Windows Installation

 To install GCC for Windows install [**MinGW**](http://www.mingw.org), and follow the link to the MinGW download page.
-Download the latest version of the MinGW installation program, which should be named MinGW-<version>.exe.
+Download the latest version of the MinGW installation program.

 While installing MinWG, at a minimum, install gcc-core, gcc-g++, binutils, and the MinGW runtime.
 Then add the bin subdirectory of MinGW installation to PATH environment variable so that gcc, g++, etc compiler can be run from the Windows command line.